Own-Data-Privateer/hoardy-web/extension/README.md

 ## <span id="install-chromium"/>On Chromium-based browsers (Chromium, Google Chrome, Ungoogled Chromium, Brave, etc)

-`Hoardy-Web` isn't on [Chrome Web Store](https://chromewebstore.google.com/) because `Hoardy-Web` appears to violate [its "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
-Specifically, the "enables the unauthorized download of streaming content or media" clause.
-See [higher-level README](../README.md#quickstart) for more info and discussion.

-So, installation on Chromium-based browsers (aka "Chromium forks") requires a little bit of work.
-There are several ways you can do it.
+There are several ways you can do this.
 **I recommend you read all of the following subsections first**, and then decide what you want to actually try doing.
 Do not rush.